-Applications are invited from anyone who has recently used a sailing boat to explore an environmental issue about which they are passionate, ideally undertaken in UK, European or Arctic waters.
+Applications for the 2021 Brian Black Memorial Award are invited from anyone who has recently used a sailing boat to explore an environmental issue about which they are passionate, ideally undertaken in UK, European or Arctic waters.
 The judges are looking for great stories told well, illustrated with beautiful photography to inform and inspire about a particular area and environmental issue.

 Yachting Monthly editor Theo Stocker said:

 “We are delighted to have B&G as sponsor for the new Brian Black Memorial Award, and it shows how seriously sailors and industry are now taking stewardship of the marine environment.
 It is great to see a company like B&G leading the way in addressing their environmental impact and we look forward to others following suit.
 We are also excited to see what amazing stories this award will bring to light about the marine world we all love.”